How Splunk uses Slack to make machine data valuable for customers

 Building an SE knowledge base with Slack

+#se channel.
+“Everybody came together, best practices were laid out, and now it’s searchable if somebody else has the same question,” he says.

-Kelly says Slack has expanded her knowledge base: “If I have 600 people’s brains – and all their information as well – it makes me a stronger SE.”
-Mike reiterates that when an SE understands Splunk better, “they can better vocalise our vision and advise our customers.”
-Armed with a searchable bank of information, SEs can quickly pull up the information they need.
+Kitagawa says Slack has expanded her knowledge base: “If I have 600 people’s brains—and all their information as well—it makes me a stronger SE.”
+Dupuis reiterates that when an SE understands Splunk better, “they can better vocalize our vision and advise our customers.”
+Armed with a searchable bank of information, SEs can quickly surface the information they need.

 Slack has also helped increase visibility, a top priority for a global company.
-Because Splunk’s SEs generally manage their account portfolios from personalised dashboards, managers need a convenient window into what’s happening.
-The Splunk team developed a Slack app that allows managers to use the command /splunkcapture to pull a read-out of an SE’s dashboard into Slack.
+Since Splunk’s SEs generally manage their account portfolios from personalized dashboards, managers need a convenient window into what’s happening.
+The Splunk team developed a Slack app that allows managers to use the command /splunkcapture to pull a readout of an SE’s dashboard into Slack.
 With the snapshot, they have a bird’s-eye view of the SE’s opportunities and potential red flags.
-“Even when they’re on the [go] – in a hotel, at the airport – they can use the capture command to get on the same page,” Mike says.
+“Even when they’re on the run—in a hotel, at the airport—they can use the capture command to get on the same page,” Dupuis says.

 Working remotely could have slowed the SEs down.
 Instead, they’ve used Slack’s mobile app to speed things up, responding more quickly to customers and using their collective brainpower to demonstrate the value of Splunk no matter where they are.